sunziping2016/THUCourseSpider/README.md

 # THUCourseSpider
-It is a Python script to automatically login to the Thinghua University courses selection system and keeps trying to select the courses brutely.
+It is a Python script to automatically login to the Tsinghua University courses selection system and keeps trying to select the courses brutely.

+- `label-captcha.py`: Label the captcha with their corresponding code manually and verify its correctness through Tsinghua course system
+- `segment-captcha.py`: Segment the captcha into characters using a GUI manually